jonasblixt/ufsm/README.md

 | Connection point ref | Yes         | test_conref                            |
 | Protocol Machines    | No          |                                        |

-Future work:
+Planned additions:
  - More examples
  - Simulation tool
  - Analysis tool
  - Test XMI files from other tools
- - Maybe support SCXML data
+ - Potentially support SCXML data

 # Examples
 All examples are located in 'src/examples'.
 Some of the examples have specific platform dependencies.
-For example 'dhcpclient' will only work with linux.
+For example, 'dhcpclient' will only work with linux.

 ## dhcpclient